devilry/devilry_file_upload/docs/source/jquerywidgets.rst

         fileUpload (required)
             A :class:`devilry_file_upload.FileUpload` object.

+        dragAndDrop
+            A :class:`devilry_file_upload.DragAndDropFiles` object.
+            It is required if the browser supports drag and drop.
+            Use :func:`devilry_file_upload.BrowserInfo.supportsDragAndDropFileUpload`
+            to check if the browser supports drag and drop.

         fileUploadButtonSelector
-            A CSS selector to find the file upload button within the current widget element of the ``fileUpload`` (see
+            A CSS selector to find the file upload button within the ``dragAndDrop.dropTargetElement``.
-            :class:`devilry_file_upload.FileUpload.getCurrentWidgetElement`).

             The file upload button is a html element (typically an ``a`` or ``button``) that the user can click to show the regular file upload dialog.
 This is only used when the browser support drag and drop.